Master Programme in Pharmacy

-- Demonstrate a thorough understanding of pharmaceuticals and their application, pharmacokinetics and pharmacodynamics including the choice of drug, dosage, important side effects, interactions and medicines management in connection with the most common diseases.
+- has advanced knowledge of medicinal products and their application, pharmacokinetics and pharmacodynamics including choice of product, dosing, important side effects, interactions and therapy management for the most common diseases.

-- Collaborate with other health professionals to obtain optimal drug therapy for the individual patient.
+- is able to work with other healthcare professionals on optimal drug treatment for the individual patient.

-- Acquire new knowledge and critically assess scientific literature and information about pharmaceuticals.
+- is able to acquire and apply new knowledge and assess scientific literature and drug information critically.

-- Communicate evidence-based knowledge and discuss professional and scientific issues with other health professionals as well as with users of pharmaceuticals.
+- is able to convey research-based knowledge and discuss professional and scientific issues with healthcare professionals, professionals from affiliated disciplines and users of medicinal products.

 How to Apply